LucasPDiniz/BufferOverflow-C/README.md

 In some cases, we can perform RCE by exploiting a BufferOverFlow, changing and overwriting the next EIP memory address (Let's talk about this)

-## How are we going to do it:question:
+## How are we going to do it :question:

 First, let's create a basic code in C in codeblocks as shown in the example below.